Climbing Techniques and Safety Tips for Arborists

 Climbing Techniques

-1. Double Rope Technique (DdRT): Also known as the Moving Rope System (MRS), DdRT is a widely-used climbing method among arborists.
-With this technique, the climber ties the rope around a union using as an anchor point.
-The arborist then can safely move around in the tree canopy using friction hitches and mechanical devices.
-DdRT provides smooth movement and - it was one of the first technique used.
+1. Double Rope Technique (DdRT): This method is also called Moving Rope System (MRS).
+Many arborists use DdRT for climbing.
+With this technique, a climber ties a rope around union acting as an anchor point.
+Then he/she can move around in the tree canopy safely with the help of friction hitches and mechanical devices.
+DdRT provides smooth movement – it was one of first methods used.

-2. Single Rope Technique (SRT): Also known as single rope system (SRS), SRT It is a newer climbing technique that involves the use of a single rope attached to the top of a tree.
+2. Single Rope Technique (SRT): Single rope system (SRS) is another name for SRT It is a new way to climb trees by having a single rope attached to the topmost part of a tree.

-The climber climbs the rope using mechanical elevators and leg loops, providing an effective vertical movement.
-SRT is especially useful for accessing tall trees and working on large canopies.
+The climber ascends the rope through mechanical elevators and leg loops which offer effective vertical movement.
+Specially useful when accessing tall trees or working on large canopies.

 Safety Tips